A B2B eCommerce solution lightens the load for a global manufacturer’s marketing team.

 The pallets of marketing materials took up valuable space on the manufacturing floor, plus managing huge box loads of printed items—and shipping them out to multiple worldwide locations as orders were received—had always been cumbersome and time consuming for staff.

 Puryear says that at times old and obsolete literature would resurface (and find its way into circulation) if the most recent materials were not clearly marked.
 And while a certain amount of overstock was to be expected considering STEMCO’s steady growth and acquisitions, out-of-date material “happened more often than I would have liked,” recalls Puryear.

 STEMCO’s marketing team started looking for a smarter system.
 They wanted a B2B eCommerce solution, “kind of like Amazon,” says Puryear, to streamline their ordering, printing, distribution, and storage of all sales and marketing materials.

 Following a careful bidding process that included their existing print vendor and other suppliers, STEMCO selected The F.P.
-Horak Company in Bay City, Michigan, a full-service print and marketing communications services provider, for their web-to-print and warehousing needs.
+Horak Company in Saginaw, Michigan, a full-service print and marketing communications services provider, for their web-to-print and warehousing needs.

 “They promised us analytics, lower prices, and a smarter [literature-managing] solution,” says Puryear.
 “They promised on all three fronts, and they really delivered.”